Information

 What is the probability of providing farming conditions that are compatible with the aggregation behaviour of the species?

-It is low for minimal farming conditions.
-It is medium for high-standard farming conditions.
+It is unclear for minimal and high-standard farming conditions, as the missing wild information on specific densities in schools or shoals does not allow a comparison with farming conditions.
 Our conclusion is based on a medium amount of evidence.6 Aggression

 There is a range of adverse reactions in species, spanning from being relatively indifferent towards others to defending valuable resources (e.g., food, territory, mates) to actively attacking opponents.